How to Socialize Your Puppy

 If you find that your puppy is easily spooked in many circumstances or by many kinds of people, speak with a behavior specialist right away.
 Early behavior is often highly malleable and the quicker you intervene in any potential problems, the higher your odds of fixing them.

 I’ve posted my puppy socialization checklist as a Note on my Facebook page.
-Send your questions and comments to dogtrainer@ quickanddirtytips.com, or call them in to 206-600-5661, and I may use them in a future article.
+Send your questions and comments to dogtrainer@ quickanddirtytips.com, and I may use them in a future article.
 Thanks for reading!

 FindSounds.com is only one source for free sound files.
 Obviously, exercise caution in choosing sites to download from!
 You can also obtain sound effects CDs from the usual online retailers.
 The “Sounds Good” series of CDs, specially tailored to socializing puppies and to counterconditioning fears, is available at Dogwise.